 Unfortunately, the world economy does not run to ECA’s cost of living publication schedule so here is a summary of some of the key changes since the survey data was collected.
 You can also stay up-to-date with the latest inflation and exchange rate news through ECA’s blogs.

 Iran, as mentioned above, revalued its currency which had the effect of being an effective appreciation of the currency against the commonly used floating exchange rate.
 This unusual step will likely lead to further problems in the future as market forces put pressure on the government’s fixed overvalued exchange rate but for your assignees being paid in hard currency it means that they may be losing out and ECA would generally advise using the latest exchange rate when calculating salaries for assignees in Iran.

 Five countries (Argentina, Brazil, Sudan, Turkey and Venezuela) have already seen their currency depreciate by more than 10% against the euro since the March 2018 survey exchange rates were set.
 Assignees in these countries could be particularly affected and may be losing out depending on how their pay is delivered.

 We are currently undertaking interim surveys for the following countries due to high inflation expectations: Argentina, South Sudan, Sudan, Uzbekistan, Venezuela and Zimbabwe.
 The results will be available in July 2018.

 Please contact us to speak to a member of our team directly.

-ECA publishes Cost of Living data for more than 460 cities around the world.
+ECA publishes cost of living data for 475 cities around the world.
 It is available from ECA in several forms: as part of a subscription in a calculator which allows you to experiment with different types of index and review the outputs; in reports, providing background detail for specific indices; and as part of the Build-up Calculator for performing balance-sheet calculations.
 Cost of living data is also pre-populated in ECAEnterprise, our Assignment Management System, and in our Net-to-Net Calculator.